zachmccabe/zachmccabe.github.io/postcard.md

 ## WYSIATI

-WYSIATI (what you see is all there is) is a concept from economist Daniel Kahneman's book, "Thinking, Fast and Slow" describing how people rely on heuristics – quick, automatic decisions based on patterns you already know.
+WYSIATI (what you see is all there is) is a concept from economist Daniel Kahneman's book, "Thinking, Fast and Slow," describing how people rely on heuristics – quick, automatic decisions based on patterns you already know.

 It's WYSIATI 10x when you're working in someone else's culture.
 Said another way: